-The bill has gotten major pushback from hospital and doctor groups who say that insurers can game the benchmark median rate to force providers to get lower payments.
-Insurers largely oppose arbitration because they believe it will lead to higher prices, pointing to state laws such as New York that require arbitration.
+The bill has gotten major pushback from hospital and doctor groups that say insurers can game the benchmark median rate to force providers to get lower payments.
+Insurers largely oppose arbitration because they believe it will lead to higher prices, pointing to state laws such as New York's that require arbitration.

 'Mediation' is the new arbitration

-After those 30 days, then the two parties would go into a “baseball-style” arbitration process where both sides offer an amount and an independent party chooses one.
-But the committee decided not to label the process as arbitration and instead call the process mediation, even though a third party will pick a final amount after a round of talks.
+After those 30 days, the two parties would go into a “baseball-style” arbitration process where both sides offer an amount and an independent party chooses one.
+But the committee decided not to label the process arbitration and instead is calling it mediation, even though a third party will pick a final amount after a round of talks.

 In a major change from the House Energy and Commerce and HELP bill, the arbitration process can start at any amount.
 The Senate and House bill would trigger arbitration for bills over $750.

-The nonpartisan Congressional Budget Office estimated earlier this week that the legislation would lead to roughly a 0.5 to 1% decline in premiums in markets that have a lot of surprise medical bills.
+The nonpartisan Congressional Budget Office (CBO) estimated earlier this week that the legislation would lead to roughly a 0.5% to 1% decline in premiums in markets that have a lot of surprise medical bills.

 CBO estimated that under the legislation, the average payment rates for “both in- and out-of-network care would move toward the median in-network rate, which tends to be lower than average rates.”